cllckn/software-testing/module5/README.md

 #### Test Coverage

+Test coverage is a metric that measures how much of your source code is executed when your automated tests are run.
+It's typically expressed as a percentage.
+Different types of coverage measurements exist, including:

+* Statement Coverage – Percentage of code statements executed.

+* Branch Coverage – Percentage of decision branches (e.g., if-else, switch) tested.

+* Function Coverage – Percentage of functions/methods called in tests.

+* Line Coverage – Percentage of lines of code executed.

+##### Why is Code Coverage Important?

+* Ensures Code Reliability – Higher code coverage indicates that more parts of the application are tested, reducing the risk of undetected bugs.
+* Identifies Uncovered Code – It highlights parts of the code that have not been tested, helping developers focus on untested areas.
+* Improves Test Quality – Encourages writing meaningful tests that cover all logical paths in the application.
+* Enhances Maintainability – Well-tested code is easier to refactor and maintain, as unintended changes can be detected early.
+* Prevents Regression Issues – With good coverage, future updates are less likely to introduce bugs in untested parts of the application.

+Achieving 100% coverage can be expensive in terms of time, effort, and resources.
+Instead, focusing on critical functionalities is often more practical.
+*
+* Prioritize Critical Code – Focus on business logic, edge cases, error handling, and high-risk areas.
+* Avoid Redundant Tests – Testing trivial code (e.g., getters/setters) adds little value.

 To generate a coverage report, you need to configure Jest to collect coverage information.
 Add the following lines into the package.json.